ShaneQful/Jupiter-Broadcasting-Java-ME/README.md

 To install get both the jad and jar files from the dist folder onto your phone and open the jad file

-Fetures:
+### Fetures:
-==

 * Youtube feed to play videos

 * Mp3 Feed to download mp3's

-Upcoming features:
+### Upcoming features:

-==
+* Categorized Show Feeds

-* File Browser for older feeds
+* File Browser for older downloads

 * Live Stream (This is starting to seem like its not going to happen)

 * Ogg Feed

-Notes on anyone wanting to contribute:
+### Notes on anyone wanting to contribute:
-==

-* Using 4 tabs instead of \t character as is netbeans default
+* Using 4 spaces as tabs instead of \t character because this is the netbeans default.

-* Use standard java style guide
+* (Use standard java style guide)[http://www.oracle.com/technetwork/java/codeconv-138413.html]

 * If you have a patch and it makes sense.
 I'll take it but please justify your patches.